ffangsong/Sentence_Embedding_for_Ranking/Docs/README.md

 Please Download the pretrained word2vec and bert model here

-After your training is done, your trained model checkpoint will also be save here
+After your training is done, your the checkpooint of your trained model will also be save here